Calanthe/Calanthe.github.io/_drafts/2013-11-15-purrfect-node-knockout-game.markdown

 here will be img tutor? list of meme, big cat and avatar

-Because of the limited, 48h time of the competition, we managed to animate only chemical cat.
+Because of the limited, 48h time of the competition, we managed to animate only the chemical cat.
 On the following pictures, you can see examples of waiting and running animations used in the game:

 here will be 2 animated cats - with captions?